emustudio/cpu-testsuite/README.md

 - operating memory, used by the CPU, is a collection of linearly ordered cells
 - operating memory cell type is `Short` or `Byte`
 - CPU is using little endian
-- CPU has a program counter register (or "instruction pointer") or something similar
+- CPU has a program counter register (or "instruction pointer") or similar
+- CPU has a stack pointer register
 - Instruction operands are either `Byte` (8-bit) or `Integer` (16-bit)

 # Getting started

 In order to help you get started, this section shows and describes some code snippets.

-Instructions of a CPU operate either with a CPU state or with some data (registers or memory).
+CPU instructions operate either with a CPU state or with some data (registers or memory).
 When we say we are "testing an instruction", we mean by this a verification of the correctness of instruction evaluation.
-The process is as follows:
+The testing process is as follows:

-1. Setup the initial CPU state and environment (register values, memory cell values, flags)
+1. Setup the initial CPU state and environment (register values, memory cell values, flags) - usually generate it according to some rules
 2. Run the instruction
 3. Check the output - CPU state, register(s), flags, or memory.
+4. Repeat for another test case

+Each CPU is different.
+Therefore, the test suite needs specific implementations of several interfaces (or abstract classes):

+- custom implementation of `CpuRunner` abstract class (the virtual computer)
+- custom implementation of `CpuVerifier` abstract class

+Those should be instantiated before each test (tests will make them "dirty").
+Then, within the JUnit test, the next step is to create a "test builder" instance (provided by this framework), which uses the `CpuRunner` and `CpuVerifier` objects.

+Optionally, to be able to verify CPU flags, the plugin might want to implement `FlagsCheck` abstract class, which will compute flags based on the result and the `RunnerContext` object, which represents the previous environment state (first operand, second operand, flags, PC, SP, and possibly other registers).

 Let's use 8080 CPU for now, and let's test the `SUB` instruction.
 The test might look as follows: